 a straightforward computation shows that the associated symbolic Jacobian $\Jacob(\varepsilon)$ reads:

 where $O(\varepsilon)$ indicate an expression of order $\varepsilon$.
-We again refer to \cite{vassena_unstable_2024} for a detailed derivation.
+A detailed derivation can be found in Vassena \textit{et al.} \cite{vassena_unstable_2024}.
 In particular, for $\varepsilon$ small enough, the $k$ eigenvalues of $\SM[\child]$ approximate the $k$ largest (in absolute value) eigenvalues of $\Jacob(\varepsilon)$.
-This argument shows that any $k$-CS-matrix can be used to approximate $k$ dominant eigenvalues of the Jacobian.
-In particular, we obtain a straightforward condition for a network to admit instability: \begin{proposition}[Cor.~5.1 in \cite{vassena_unstable_2024}] Consider a network $\Gamma\coloneqq (X,R)$ with parameter-rich kinetics.
-If there is $k$-CS $\pmb{\kappa}$ such that its associated $k\times k$ CS-matrix is Hurwitz-unstable, then the network admits instability. \end{proposition}
+This argument shows that any $k$-CS matrix can be used to approximate $k$ dominant eigenvalues of the Jacobian.
+In particular, we obtain a straightforward condition for a network to admit instability: \begin{proposition}[Cor.~5.1 \cite{vassena_unstable_2024}] Consider a network $\Gamma\coloneqq (X,R)$ with parameter-rich kinetics.
+If there is a $k$-CS $\pmb{\kappa}$ such that its associated $k\times k$ CS matrix is Hurwitz-unstable, then the network admits instability. \end{proposition}

-Moreover, using the same line of reasoning, it is shown in \cite{vassena_unstable_2024} that the presence of autocatalysis in the network always implies that the network admits instability.
-The next Sec.~\ref{sec:AutocatalyticCycles} briefly reviews this connection.
+Moreover, using the same line of reasoning, it was shown that the presence of autocatalysis in the network always implies that the network admits instability \cite{vassena_unstable_2024}.
+The next section briefly reviews this connection.